twhiston/tw.gl.repl/README.md

 so will result in issues when the config is loaded, as this is the point at which formatters are resolved and added to the TextBuffer.

-To see a full example of a pure javascript text formatter implementation check out the `repl-snippet-expander.maxpat` example!
+To see a full example of a pure javascript text formatter implementation check out the Custom Formatter example from the Max Extras menu 'tw.gl.repl.overview` patch.

 ## Reading and Writing files